What Starlink actually costs.

 per month

-Up to ~400 Mbps with priority data, included Gen 3 router.
+Up to 400+ Mbps with priority data and Gen 3 router.
+Heavy users.

 Roam (Regional)